-"Mr. Potter, how responsible of you to come to class early today, trying to make up for missing all of your classes yesterday?"
-McGonagall said as she strode into the room.
+"Mister Potter, how responsible of you to come to class early today, trying to make up for missing all of your classes yesterday?"
+McGonagall asked as she strode into the room.

 Harry sat up instantly and looked over at her.
 "I'm sorry professor.
 I just couldn't come to class yesterday," he replied quietly.

 She looked at him over her spectacles.
-"I understand that things are rather difficult for you now, with the tournament, Mr. Malfoy, and now Mr. Diggory, but that does not excuse you missing your classes," she said sternly.
+"I understand that things are rather difficult for you now, with the tournament, Mister Malfoy, and now Mister Diggory, but that does not excuse you from missing your classes," she said sternly.

 Harry blushed deeply.
 "Yes, professor," he muttered.
 She watched him for a moment before giving him a brisk nod and walked back out of her classroom.
 Harry sighed and dropped his head into his arms again.
 Harry heard quiet footsteps behind him and he looked up.
 His eyes settled on Cedric.
 He smiled slightly at him before he sighed and turned back to face the table.